Affordable Ohio Health Insurance Plans

 Qualifications for Medicaid/Ohio Healthy Start include: US citizenship (or meet Medicaid non-citizen requirements), low-income, children, infants, older adults, disabled, and pregnant women.
 To be eligible for benefits, applicants must have a social security number, reside in Ohio, and meet specific financial requirements.

 Healthy Start is Ohio’s Medicaid and CHIP program for children (to age 19) that reside in households with income up to 156% of the FPL.
 Uncovered children are eligible in households with income up to 206% of the FPL.
 Applicants must be a legal US citizen and have a social security number.
 Non-US citizens may be eligible for benefits through “Refugee Medical Assistance.”
-Also, the “Children’s Immunization Initiative” provides free immunization events for children receiving Medicaid benefits.
+Emergency medical conditions may be covered for persons that do not meet requirements for Medicaid citizenship.

 Apply For Benefits